 Over time, the development of a long-range facility master plan has become a lot more complicated.
 The evolution of multi-hospital health systems, continuing shift of outpatient care to lower-cost offsite settings, and the deteriorating financial condition of many hospitals are key factors.
 According to the American Hospital Association, over two-thirds of all community hospitals are now part of a healthcare system (AHA 2018).
 It is rare today for a facility master plan to be developed for a single hospital campus without considering the marketing plan, clinical service integration initiatives, physician recruiting, and various other strategies of the healthcare system as a whole.
 In addition, each campus must not only compete for dollars for facility upgrading and expansion, but hospital management must evaluate the trade-offs between investing in bricks and mortar versus new medical equipment, information technology, acquisition of physician practices, and the like.
 Expansion of services may not always result in new construction but may involve leasing space, creative partnerships or joint ventures with physicians, or investing in new technology that enables care to be delivered in non-traditional settings.

-With tightly managed care, reduced reimbursement, and losses from providing uncompensated services, most U.S. hospitals lose money delivering patient care (AHA 2018).
+With tightly managed care, reduced reimbursement, and losses from providing uncompensated services, most U.S. hospitals lost money delivering patient care before the pandemic.
+Now, hospitals and health systems are projected to lose $323 billion in 2020 and patient workloads are not expected to return to 2019 levels for several years (AHA 2020).
 This results in dwindling financial resources for investment in facilities.
 The AHA also reports that the median average age of the physical plant for all U.S. hospitals continues to increase and is now 11.5 years.
 The lack of ongoing maintenance and investment in infrastructure often results in sticker shock when the hospital leadership is faced with mitigating code noncompliances — leaving little money left for renewal or expansion of existing space.

 STATIC VERSUS DYNAMIC FACILITY MASTER PLANS